leonjza/PHPNessusNG/README.md

 Concepts:
 ---------
 There are a fair number of ways to use this library.
-All methods start the same way though.
-Instantiating a new instance.
-Generally, this is done with:
+All methods start the same way though; Instantiating a new instance.
+The library will handle the authentication cookie automatically internally.

+Some examples of calling the API:

 ```php
 <?php